mellowcandle/bitwise/README.md

 The result will be printed in the history window and also printed in the binary and various bases on top.

 ###### operators and functions
-* All C operators are supported, additionaly, you can use the "$" symbol to refer to the last result.
+* All C operators are supported, additionally, you can use the "$" symbol to refer to the last result.
-* refer to a specific bit by using the function _BIT(x)_.
+* Refer to a specific bit by using the function _BIT(x)_.

 ###### commands
 * _help_ - Show the help screen.